radarbot-team/radarbot-team-best-pratices/README.md

 Remember, Shared Preferences are thread-safe, but not process-safe.

 ### Files
+Android uses a file system not much different than Linux does.

-Currently we can have two storage types on Android devices: Internal and external.
+Currently we can have two storage types: Internal and external.

 #### Internal Storage
 Each application has its own private warehouse in an exact location of our storage.
 No application can access it, unless you give these privileges explicitly.